StackVista/stackstate-docs/use/glossary.md

 * **4T data model -** Stands for Topology, Telemetry, Traces and Time.
 These four dimensions are the key concepts of the StackSate data model.
 * **agent** - Software that runs on hosts.
 Collects events and metrics from hosts and sends them to StackState.
 * **baseline** - Information that is used as a starting point by which to compare other information.
-In StackState it is used for comparison with the metric stream.
+In StackState it's used for comparison with the metric stream.
 It learns from the historical data and calculates the baseline on the current data.
 * **check** - Defines the status of the component/relation and therefore represents the graphic presentation of the health status in the StackState view.
-It is responsible for determining the health status of the component based on the telemetry streams.
+It's responsible for determining the health status of the component based on the telemetry streams.
 * **check function** - Logic to determine health and/or run state based on the input \(e.g., metric stream\).
 * **component** - The smallest unit of a topology; represents a real-life component in the IT landscape like a server, a service or an application.
 Each component belongs to one layer and one domain only.
 * **component action** - Performs an action based on a component when the user triggers the action on the quick action menu of the component.